bimanifold/pybimanifold/docs/source/help.rst

 Need Help
 =========

-If you're have trouble please email bengroever@gmail.com
+If you're have trouble please reach out to: